-Phocus's Caffeinated Sparkling Water Is Basically Like LaCroix & Coffee Had A Baby
+Caffeinated Sparkling Water Exists & It's Like LaCroix And Coffee Had A Baby

 Picture this: it's Get Your Butt To Work O'Clock on Monday morning.
 You're sitting at your desk, your heart and your bladder torn.
 Do you want the sweet fizz of a vaguely fruit-flavored LaCroix on your tongue, or the rush of that post-coffee high in your fingertips?
 It turns out we no longer live in a world where we have to decide between the two, because caffeinated sparkling water is a thing that exists.

 Defending my fellow millennials is a hill I will gladly die on (well, tweet from, at least), but this, my friends, is squarely our fault and nobody else's.
 The drink in question, called Phocus, comes in five different flavors: Natural, Blood Orange, Grapefruit, Cucumber, and Yuzu Lime.
 (Yes, they are pastel-colored and Instagrammable; we can all sigh a collective breath of relief.)
 Each can of this carbonated drink, like LaCroix, doesn't have any sweeteners or preservatives, but it does have the equivalent caffeine content of a cup of coffee (about 75mg, for anyone who is responsible enough to keep count).
 And for anyone with food allergies or dietary preferences, it is conveniently vegan and gluten-free.

 But, perhaps most importantly, the cans are super, duper cute.